alajusticia/laravel-logins/README.md

 This feature can be useful if you are authenticating users from external apps, like mobile apps for example.

+> ℹ️ You don't need to enable this if you only track stateful Sanctum authentications (like with Inertia.js).

 To enable it, set `sanctum_token_tracking` to `true` in your `logins.php` configuration file.
 If Laravel Sanctum is installed after you've installed Laravel Logins, you will have to run the `logins:install` command again to update your installation.